Sricharan-Pamireddy/ev3dev-remote-http-control/README.md

     but a Lego Mindstorms Ev3 does not have capable enough hardware or software support.
     So I have delegated the majority of the networking and thinking to be done by a Raspberry pi 3B+

     Since the Raspberry Pi will have to do the "thinking", I made this class as a way to communicate with the Ev3 from the Pi.

+DISCLAIMER:
+    This module is really janky and I've only uploaded it so that other people can see what I'm up to.
+Use it at your own risk.
+I'm not responsible for any damage caused.

+How To Use This Module:
+    To use this node.js module just clone this repo or download the repo as a zip file.
+    There is one required dependency, which is the ```node-ssh``` module.
+    To install it use the command ```npm install node-ssh```.
+Also check out its npmjs page at https://www.npmjs.com/package/node-ssh.

+    For examples on how to use the class, check ```main.js```